dasfaha/sky/README.md

 Sky is a young project but this road map is meant to provide an overview of where it is headed.
 The following is what is coming up:

-1. EQL Query Engine - Parsing, lexing and execution of an EQL query.
 1. Multi-Threaded Server - Daemon server for production use.
 1. Write Ahead Log - Periodically write events to the database to improve write performance.